a-rich/DJ-Tools/docs/how_to_guides/collection_playlists.md

 For each track in the playlist, the `PlaylistFilter` method `filter_track` is called with the track and returns `True` if the track should remain in the playlist.

 You may configure which, if any, `PlaylistFilters` you want applied using the `COLLECTION_PLAYLIST_FILTERS` option.
 Check the [references](../reference/collection/index.md) for the current set of implemented `PlaylistFilters`.

+Finally, you may configure the option `MINIMUM_TAG_PLAYLIST_TRACKS` to any positive integer in order to place a lower bound on the number of tracks that must exist in a tag playlist in order for the playlist to be created.

 Once you've finalized your playlist configuration, run the following command to build the playlists: